toejough/dictmerge/README.md

 ###why tuples?

 All of the non-same-type-iterable merges merge to tuples.
 This makes sense for the non-iterable merges, and is done for the iterable merges just to be consistent.
+If you want something more 'correct' and strict, see [PedanticMerge](pymergepedanticmerge) and add your own types and rules.

+##PedanticMerge

+###iterables

+Iterables, if of the same type, are merged to that type.
+I think it's reasonable to assume that that's what you want.

+Iterables of different types are not merged.
+It's not clear what you want, so I've left it up to you to define that for this case.
+If you don't define a merge function for the iterables you are merging, an error will be thrown.

+###non-iterables and iterables

+Non-iterables and iterables are not merged, becuase there are no non-iterable types defined.
+Once you define a non-iterable type, you can also define rules for merging that type.

+###non-iterables

+Non-iterables are not merged, becuase there are no non-iterable types defined.
+Once you define a non-iterable type, you can also define rules for merging that type.

+###why all the errors?

+Anything where it's not totally clear what "merging" means is left up to you to define, and throws an error if you don't.
+This is the pedantic merge, and it's pedantic.
+If you want something more generic and permissive, see [Merge](#pymergemerge).